lebpac/lebpac.github.io/lunch.md

 {% capture munchalunch_link %}{% link munchalunch.html %}{% endcapture %}
 {% include link.html link=munchalunch_link text="🥪 Place your lunch order through MunchaLunch" %}

+{% comment %}
 Orders are for an _entire session_ and must be placed before the session starts.
 Subscribe to the [newsletter]({% link newsletter.md %}) to stay informed about ordering dates.
+{% endcomment %}

-Since this is a fundraiser, there are no refunds for missed dates.
+This is a fundraiser, so there are no refunds for missed dates.
 Please check your calendar and confirm your order with your child before ordering.

 Please note cutlery is not provided; ensure your child brings their own if needed.